 Moreover, many technology bloggers review gadgets, many of which are sponsored as well.
 Perfectly fine as long as you let your readers know it is a sponsored review.

-Let me answer some of the common questions I hear about blogging and making a living out of it in India in 2019.
+Let me answer some of the common questions I hear about blogging and making a living out of India in 2021.
 I will keep the answers short.

 Yes.
 It is but still doesn’t take my words for it.

 You will get all the insights about blogging.

 How much are you willing to pay to get coaching and learn about something?
 Consider the cost of blogging as the coaching fees to get practical hands-on.

 If you keep Googling, is it worth blogging in 2021?